Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Equivalent Circuit Model of Cold SWS

 It is crucial to have a simple model that estimates the cold (i.e., without the e-beam) characteristics of the SWS, especially for evaluating the operational bandwidth and interaction efficiency of TWTs.
 Here, we present the cold equivalent circuit model and compare frequency-dependent cold results, such as phase velocity, with those of full-wave eigenmode simulations.

 A schematic design of an $E$-plane bend serpentine waveguide circuit is shown in Fig. \ref{fig: Main}.
 It is assumed that only the fundamental transverse-electric (TE) mode, i.e., TE10, propagates along the waveguide with a rectangular cross section.
 In practice, reflections at the junction with a bend cannot be completely avoided (segment J), and we also need to take into account that the characteristic impedance of the EM mode in the bend (segment B) is slightly different from that of the EM mode in the straight segment; hence, the junction between the two segments involves reactive fields \cite[Ch.
 4]{marcuvitz1951waveguide,collin2001foundations}.
 Note that the U-shaped bends in serpentine waveguides considered here produce less reflection than the right angle bends commonly found in folded waveguides \cite{ha1998theoretical,bhattacharjee2004folded,sumathy2013design}.
 Additionally, reactive loading from the beam hole (segment H) can affect device performance, depending on the hole's diameter.
 The effect of both of these kinds of reflections is the creation of a stopband that may limit the TWT's maximum operating frequency.
 In addition, a band edge can also be a source of instability if an e-beam synchronizes with it \cite{ha1998theoretical,hung2015absolute}.
-The different segments of the serpentine waveguide are represented in the center panel of Fig. \ref{fig: Main}, each with its own equivalent TL circuit in the right panel.
-In this case, B, J, S, and H correspond to the following parts of the unit cell: $E$-plane circular bend, circular bend to straight waveguide junction, straight waveguide section, and e-beam hole, respectively.
-By multiplying (cascading) the transfer matrices of the individual segments we build the equivalent TL model corresponding to the serpentine waveguide's unit cell which will be further discussed in Subsection \ref{subsec:Cascaded-Circuit-Model}.
-The equivalent voltage and current in the TLs are calculated at discrete locations using the transfer matrix $\mathbf{\underline{T}}_{\mathrm{U}}$ as
+Thus, one must carefully select a combination of beam tunnel radius and beam voltages to avoid such an absolute instability at the $3\pi$ and $4\pi$ points of the dispersion diagram, respectively.